Just253/BetterDiscordPlugins/README.md

-# BetterDiscordPlugins
+# ReadMe
-My plugins for BetterDiscord (still trying to learn)
+I will be creating or modifying plugins from time to time.

+`Sorry for my english`